strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

->Complete [part 1 of the tutorial](../notes-app-plain) before starting this tutorial.
+>Make sure you complete [part 1 of the tutorial](../notes-app-plain) before starting this tutorial.

 #notes-app-gateway